KHAII21/CPC357_Project_EnviroAlert/README.md

 - Test if the 3 LED (Green, yellow and Red) light up when the serial monitor reading exceed threshold

 ---

-## Sustainable Development Goals (SDG) Alignment
-This project supports **SDG 3: Good Health and Well-being**,**SDG 4: Quality Education** and **SDG 13: Climate Action** by ensuring a safer learning environment, promoting health through early detection of risks, and supporting climate action through environmental monitoring.
----

 ## Contributions
-We welcome contributions!
+We welcome contributions as well as future suggestion to improve the project!
 Please submit pull requests or report issues for improvement.